7stringting/COMP3104_Group23_Assignment/README.md

-# This is Samuel's branch
+# This is group 23 Devops

-student id: 101356457
+group members: Ali, Kaarish, Samuel